Rafael Trujillo: Betancourt assassination attempt

 By the late 1950s, opposition to Trujillo's regime was starting to build to a fever pitch, especially among a younger generation who had no memory of the poverty and instability that had preceded the dictatorship.
 Many clamored for democratization.
 The Trujillo regime responded with greater repression.
 The Military Intelligence Service (SIM) secret police, led by Johnny Abbes, remained as ubiquitous as before.
 Other nations ostracized the Dominican Republic, compounding the dictator's paranoia.

 Trujillo began to interfere more and more in the domestic affairs of neighboring countries.
 He expressed great contempt for Venezuela's president Rómulo Betancourt; an established and outspoken opponent of Trujillo, Betancourt associated with Dominicans who had plotted against the dictator.
 Trujillo developed an obsessive personal hatred of Betancourt and supported numerous plots by Venezuelan exiles to overthrow him.
-This pattern of intervention led the Venezuelan government to take its case against Trujillo to the Organization of American States (OAS), a move that infuriated Trujillo, who ordered his agents to plant a bomb in Betancourt's car.
+This pattern of intervention led the Venezuelan government to take its case against Trujillo to the Organization of American States (OAS), a move that infuriated Trujillo, who oversaw the testing of two radio‑controlled car bombs on his estate before a third bomb was sent to Venezuela and planted in a parked car along Betancourt's motorcade route.
 The assassination attempt, carried out on Friday, 24 June 1960, injured but did not kill the Venezuelan president.

 The Betancourt incident inflamed world opinion against Trujillo.
 Outraged OAS members voted unanimously to sever diplomatic relations with his government and impose economic sanctions on the Dominican Republic.
 The brutal murder on Friday, 25 November 1960, of the three Mirabal sisters, Patria, María Teresa and Minerva, who opposed Trujillo's dictatorship, further increased discontent with his repressive rule.
 The dictator had become an embarrassment to the United States, and relations became especially strained after the Betancourt incident.

 Personal life

-Trujillo's "central arch" was his thirst for power, coupled with an intense desire for money, which he recognized as a source of and support for power.
+Trujillo's "central arch" was his thirst for power, coupled with an intense desire for money, which he recognised as a source of and support for power.
 Up at four in the morning, he exercised, studied the newspaper, read many reports, and completed papers before breakfast.
 At the office by nine, he continued his work, and took lunch by noon.
 After a walk, he continued to work until 7:30 pm.
 After dinner, he attended functions, held discussions, or was driven around incognito in the city "observing and remembering."
 Until Santo Domingo's National Palace was built in 1947, he worked out of the Casas Reales, the colonial-era Viceregal center of administration.
 Today the building is a museum; on display are his desk and chair, along with a massive collection of arms and armor that he bought.
 He was methodical, punctual, secretive, and guarded; he had no true friends, only associates and acquaintances.
 For his associates, his actions towards them were unpredictable.